arlecchi/ecommerce-website/README.md

 An e‑commerce website project developed for Workshop on Implementation of Software Design.

 This application allows users to browse, search, and order merchandise products online.
 Customers can view search products, product details, add items to a wishlist or shopping cart, and complete purchases with manual payment confirmation.
-Administrators can manage products, validate payments, and handle order fulfillment.
+Administrators can manage products, add or remove products and update stocks.

 ---